-- Dorm students, report to the dean Monday through Friday between 7:00 a.m. and 7:45 a.m. - Parent/guardian of day students will call or email the school office by 9:00 a.m. - Students should not miss any classes or appointments without permission from the nurse or the dean.
-Absences may not be excused for classes or appointments missed without making prior arrangements. - Once the student has been put on sick list, they must remain on sick list for the full day.
-Students should not get out of bed and return to classes or appointments without the nurse's or dean's permission or classes may be unexcused. - Both dormitories have infirmaries near the deans' offices.
+- Report to the dean Monday through Friday between 7:00 a.m. and 7:45 a.m. - Do not miss any appointments without permission from the nurse or the dean.
+Absences may not be excused for appointments missed without making prior arrangements. - Once you have been put on sick list, you must remain on sick list for the full day.
+Do not get out of bed and return to appointments without the nurse's or dean's permission or classes may be unexcused. - Both dormitories have infirmaries near the deans' offices.
 These enable the deans to provide better care for ill students.
 This also helps to reduce the spread of contagious illnesses.
 Students are expected to remain in the infirmary while they are on sick list and are not allowed to have visitors without permission from the dean or classes may be unexcused.